Get application credentials

 Enable logging

 Logging functionality allows you to keep track of all events and activities while running your app.
 As a result, you can monitor the operation of the SDK and improve the debug efficiency.
-There are 3 logging use cases:
+There are 3 logging use cases:- Server API logging is used to monitor Server API calls.

 - Chat logging is used to monitor chat issues.